Thinkwise/docs/docs/platform_overview.md

 The Thinkwise Platform is optimized for speed and scalability.
 The stateless Application Tier can easily be horizontally scaled for load balancing and failover purposes.
 This allows optimal use of the power of cloud platforms, such as Microsoft Azure, Amazon Web Services, Google Cloud or IBM Cloud.

-The Application Tier is developed with the .Net Core framework, making it cross platform and highly optimized for running in (Docker) containers.
+The Application Tier is developed with the .NET Core framework, making it cross platform and highly optimized for running in (Docker) containers.

 ## Software Factory

 The process of development with the SF consists of the following phases:

-1. Analysis
+1. Specification
-1. Modeling & Validating
+1. Modeling
+   1. Data
+   1. User Interface
+   1. Processes
+   1. Business Logic
+1. Quality control
+1. Access control
-1. Development & Testing
+1. Deployment

 This is presented in the figure below: